jahuty/documentation/sdks/php.md

 {% endcapture %}
 {% include code.html language="php" code=caching_default %}

 The in-memory cache only persists for the duration of the original request, however.
 At the end of the request's lifecycle, the cache will be discarded.
-To store renders across requests, you need a persistent cache.
+To store renders across requests, you need a <em>persistent cache</em>.

 ### Caching persistently